Gain > Train > Retain

 If not, you will have to recruit with compulsion or guilt.
 Volunteers recruited like this are not only likely to quit their work at the church; they are also likely to leave the church altogether.

-The moral of the story is: don’t recruit out of a place of necessity; place your church volunteers where they best fit in line with their passions, skills and interests.
+Don’t recruit out of a place of necessity; place your church volunteers where they best fit in line with their passions, skills and interests and you’ll find it a lot easier to motivate your church volunteers.

 “Don’t recruit church volunteers to complete tasks; give believers a chance to use their spiritual gifts.”
-[Tweet this]

 9. Invite People Personally